creativecomposer/neovim-config-2025/README.md

 After you updated the plugins, press `q` to close the lazy.nvim dashboard.

+> [!NOTE] If you see any exception messages after upgrading the plugins, upgrade Neovim to the latest available version.
+That should solve the exceptions.

 5. Type `<space>ff` to open the fuzzy file finder dialog.
 Find your desired file and press `<enter>` to open it.

 ## Features